lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines with an OR operator the value received with the Target Value.

+In some cases, where the field has a variable length, the complete value is sent, as for example the Uri-Path the MSB(16) will be used.
+The decompressor known the field size, either given byt he rule or sent with the data and can process the reverse operation.

 ## DEViid, APPiid CDA